-Welcome to School of the Unconformed, a newsletter offering practical guidance on navigating daily life in the Machine Age.
+Welcome to School of the Unconformed, a newsletter offering practical guidance on navigating family, education, and daily life in the Machine Age.

 I write as a nonconformist.
 The domination of tech and the inversion of traditional values makes me bristle and respond with a commitment to stay grounded in reality, to nurture Truth and beauty, and hope that the seeds I sow for my children and community will find fertile ground to grow.